 All rod guides are wrapped with a small diameter special Nylon rod wrapping thread.
 This thread can be purchased in many different colors and diameters.
 These diameters are referenced by letters with "A" being the smallest and "E" being heavy enough for the largest rod.

-In wrapping a guide, as mentioned above, you need to locate where you want it to be, then masking tape one end to the rod.
+In wrapping a guide, as mentioned above, you need to locate where you want it to be, then masking tape, or heat glue one end to the rod.
 Be sure you have it rotated very close to where you want it to finally be.
 There is a heat activated temporary guide cement similar to the tip top cement that is designed to hold the guide's feet in place while wrapping.
 If you use this you do not need the taping the guide to the rod.

-With a section, maybe 8" of size "E" thread, as a "pull thru thread" lay a loop along and next to the untaped guide foot with the loop beyond over the tape holding the guide in place.
+With a section, maybe 8" of size "E" thread, or 60# braid line, as a "pull thru thread" lay a loop along and next to the untaped guide foot with the loop beyond over the tape holding the guide in place.
 Tape both ends in place.
 Select how long you want the wrapping, which is usually about 3/16" beyond the tapered end of the foot.
 You will start on the rod at this point and wrap up then over the foot, (toward the pull thru thread's loop) stopping at the edge of the guide bow.
 Look at the existing wrapping and try to duplicate it.

 Lay the end of your wrapping thread along the other side of the foot, bringing it out to where you want to start the wrapping.
 Do a couple of initial wraps over the tail which will secure the wrapping that you will next do.
 You can adjust the wraps a bit here while they are not totally committed by pushing the wraps, pulling the tail a bit if need be.
 Continue wrapping the thread as close to each other by rotating the rod all the while keeping the thread tight.
 When you get to the guide bow where you want to stop, pull about 12" then cut the thread.
 Now untape the loop and push the thread end thru the looped thread you put down first.
 Hold the thread tight, pull the tag line beyond where you started, which will pull the wrapping thread in and under the wrapping you just did.
 One thing to remember is to not wrap these wrapping really tight as you may have a hard time pulling the end back thru or even break it before it is out the other end.